Skip to Calculator

 Mistake 4: Ignoring Fabric Shrinkage

-**Why it fails:** Cotton shrinks 2–5% in length on first wash.
-Linen can shrink 5–10%.
-On a 90-inch quilt, 3% shrinkage is 2.7 inches — small enough not to matter for a casual throw quilt, but significant for a fitted bedspread or a garment that needs to be a specific size.
+Why it fails: Cotton shrinks 2 to 5 percent in length on first wash.
+Linen can shrink 5 to 10 percent.
+On a 90-inch quilt, 3 percent shrinkage is 2.7 inches.
+Small enough not to matter for a casual throw quilt, but significant for a fitted bedspread or a garment that needs to be a specific size.

-**The fix:** Pre-wash your fabric before cutting.
+The fix: Pre-wash your fabric before cutting.
 Wash and dry it the same way you plan to launder the finished item.
-Add 5–10% to your yardage calculation to account for shrinkage.
-Our [fabric shrinkage guide](/blog/fabric-shrinkage-guide) has specific percentages for every common fabric type.
+Add 5 to 10 percent to your yardage calculation to account for shrinkage.
+Our fabric shrinkage guide has specific percentages for every common fabric type.

 Mistake 5: Confusing Finished Size with Cut Size

-**The fix:** Calculate cut dimensions, not finished dimensions.
-The [fabric calculator](/fabric-calculator) adds your specified seam and hem allowances automatically — enter your finished size and it returns yardage for the cut size.
+The fix: Calculate cut dimensions, not finished dimensions.
+Enter your finished size in the fabric calculator along with your seam and hem allowances; it returns yardage for the cut size.
 For garments, follow the pattern's yardage requirements rather than calculating raw fabric.

 Mistake 6: Buying Without Checking the Bolt Width